 The Massacre occurred when the local Yeomanry were given the task of arresting the speakers and charged the crowds on horseback, armed with sabres and clubs.
 The charge resulted in an estimated 18 people dying from sabre cuts and trampling, including four women and a child, as well as several hundred injured.

 In the aftermath of the Massacre, the event was named Peterloo and is today regarded by historians as hugely influential in ordinary people obtaining the right to vote.
-Below we present a George III Uncirculated Crown from the year of the massacre (1819), a beautiful coin now over 200 years' old.
+Below we present a George III Crown in Good Fine from the year of the massacre (1819) a nice coin, now over 200 years old.

 16th August 1513, Battle of the Spurs or Battle of Guinegate